NHSDigital/IOPS-FHIR-Simplifier-Backup/GPConnectDirectCareAPIs-STU3/backup/guides/Copy-of---DRAFT---WIP--Patient-Facing-Services--PFS--Implementat/Home/Introduction/How-to-use-the-implementation-guide/Data-model-labels-used-within-this-guidance.page.md

         <tr>
             <td><span class="fas fa-exclamation-circle text-warning fa-lg"></span></td>
             <td>Medium</td>
             <td>To be used/displayed with caution via PFS.
 This is not meant to reflect the significance of the element - there may be elements that are highly important to use.
-The use with caution icon should not be a deterrent but to state there is great significance on guidance that should be followed to ensure it is viewed safely and not creating user (patient/citizen) hazards.</td>
+The use with caution icon should not be a deterrent, but to state there is great significance on guidance that should be followed to ensure it is viewed safely and not creating user (patient/citizen) hazards.</td>
         </tr>
         <tr>
             <td><span class="fas fa-times-circle text-danger fa-lg"></span></td>